padovanih/interview/README.md

 ## Backspace String Compare

-- Given two strings `s` and `t`, return `true` if they are equal when both are typed into empty text editors.
+- Given two strings `s` and `t`
+- Return `true` if they are equal when both are typed into empty text editors
-- The character `'#'` means a backspace character.
+- The character `'#'` means a backspace character
-- Note that after backspacing an empty text, the text will continue empty.
+- Note that after backspacing an empty text, the text will continue empty

 ### Example 1: